 |As for who, are they a teacher?|

-This no longer makes sense as “who”—which is now the topic of the sentence—is not a person and thus cannot be a teacher.
+This no longer makes sense as “who” is not defined and thus not commonly known by both speaker and listener.
 Let’s take another example (at a restaurant, say).

 |Is “what” good?
 [As for “what”, is it good?]|